Frequently asked questions about adoption

 Do I need to have ended treatment to start my adoption journey?

-People adopt for many different reasons and it is not essential to have explored having a birth child prior to adopting.
-If you have been undertaking fertility treatment we would ask that this has come to an end before starting your adoption journey.
-Adopting a child needs to be your priority and that will require you to have reflected and accepted that you may not have a birth child.
-Many people who come to adoption due to infertility have accessed counselling following treatment and this is viewed positively.
+People adopt for many different reasons, and it is not essential to have explored having a birth child prior to adopting.
+If you have been undertaking fertility treatment, we would ask that this has come to an end before starting your adoption enquiry.
+Adopting a child needs to be your priority, and that will require you to have reflected and accepted that you may not have a birth child.
+Many people who come to adoption due to infertility have accessed counselling following treatment, and this is viewed positively.

-It is not essential to own your home but if you don’t we will ask you about your lease or tenancy agreement on your property that you live in to check you have a secure agreement.
+You do not need to own your home to adopt.
+We will ask you about your lease or tenancy agreement for where you live to check that you have a secure agreement.
 We will also ask if you have the means to access another property should your agreement end.

-Ideally you would have a spare bedroom for an adopted child.
-This is particularly important when adopting a slightly older child as relationships with your children and family can take some time to settle.
-It may be possible to consider the placement of a very young baby with a family with no additional bedrooms (sharing with parents) so long as there was a clear plan to provide the child with a bedroom of their own or with a sibling in the future.
+Ideally, you would have a spare bedroom for an adopted child.
+This is particularly important when adopting a slightly older child, as relationships with your children and family can take some time to settle.
+It may be possible to consider adoption of a very young baby with a family with no additional bedrooms (sharing with parents), so long as there is a clear plan to provide the child with a bedroom of their own or with a sibling in the future.

 Do I need to speak English to adopt?

-It is advisable for adoptive parents to be reasonably fluent in English so you can advocate for a child once they are in your care and so that the concepts of adopting a child can be fully understood.
-We would recommend that, if applicable, you attend an English course priory to enquiring adoption.
+It is advisable for adoptive parents to be reasonably fluent in English so they can advocate for a child once they are in their care, and so that the concepts of adopting a child can be fully understood.
+We would recommend that, if applicable, you attend an English course prior to enquiring adoption.

 Can I adopt if I have a faith or follow a religion?

-Will my marital status affect my application to adopt?
+Will my relationship or marital status affect my application to adopt?

-Adopters are welcome whether they are single, married or in a long term relationship.
-It is recommended that if you are in a relationship, that you have lived together for at least 1 year before starting your adoption journey.
-Adopted children have often experienced considerable disruption in their lives so we want to ensure that your situation is stable so this is an important part of the assessment to become an adopter.
-Having a child in your care can challenge a relationship so we would explore how you have managed a variety of situations together.
+Adopters are welcome whether they are single, married or in a long-term relationship.
+It is recommended that if you are in a relationship, you have lived together for at least 1 year before starting your adoption enquiry.
+Adopted children have often experienced considerable disruption in their lives, so we want to ensure that your situation is stable.
+This is an important part of the assessment to become an adopter.
+Having a child in your care can challenge a relationship, so we would explore how you have managed a variety of situations together.

 We also welcome applications from single people who have support from family, friends or communities.